 Being authentic means different things to different people.
-This post is entirely about my views about ME being authentic, nothing more.
+This post is entirely about my views about me being authentic, nothing more.

-According to Merriam-Webster, authentic is defined as thus:
+According to Merriam-Webster, authentic is defined thus:

 Not false or imitation, real, actual; true to one’s own personality, spirit, or character.